tifgan/stftGAN/README.md

 ## Generate samples

 Afterwards, the corresponding file in `specgan/generate_commands` will generate 256 samples from the last checkpoint.
-Phases need to be recovered using the code available at `matlab/phaseRecovery`.
+Phases need to be recovered using the code available at `phase_recovery`.
 We are developing an implementation of PGHI on python.

 ## Evaluation